 Compare Budget Airlines to Major Airlines Carefully

-The above being said, if some of those things like seat selection and ticket flexibility are important to you, weigh your options carefully.
+The above being said, if things like seat selection and ticket flexibility are important to you, weigh your options carefully.

 A budget airline that offers a super-low fare but charges for everything else may come out costing the same or even more than a full-service carrier.
-By catching that, you’ll have a more comfortable trip and earn frequent flier miles.
+You’ll have a more comfortable trip and earn frequent flier miles by catching that.

 Use a Good Credit Card Strategy